Self-Directed IRA

 UBTI (Unrelated Business Taxable Income)

-Congress created UBIT to even out the competition between not-for-profit and for-profit organizations who operated the same type of business.
-Without UBIT, not-for-profit organizations had the unfair advantage of not having to pay the income taxes that for-profit organizations were subject to, allowing them to charge less for the same products and services.
+Congress created UBIT to even out the competition between not-for-profit and for-profit organizations that operated the same type of business.
+Without unrelated business income tax rules, not-for-profit organizations had the unfair advantage of not having to pay the income taxes that for-profit organizations were subject to, allowing them to charge less for the same products and services.

-Most alternative assets in Self-Directed IRAs never have to pay UBIT because the investments are passive in nature and tax-deferred (or tax-free within a Roth IRA).
-However, the following are scenarios when UBIT tax does apply:
+Most alternative assets in Self-Directed IRAs never have to pay UBIT because the investments are passive in nature and tax-deferred (or tax-free within a Self-Directed Roth IRA).
+However, UBIT applies in the following scenarios:

 The first is when a tax-exempt organization or entity, such as a non-profit organization or IRA/Solo 401(k), invests in an unincorporated operating business (such as an LLC that sells goods or services).
 The income that flows from the LLC to the IRA is ordinary income and, therefore, is subject to UBIT.

-UBIT also applies to an IRA that uses debt to buy an investment, such as a loan on a real estate property.
-The income attributable to the debt, known as Unrelated Debt Financed Income (UDFI), is subject to UBIT.
+UBIT also applies to an IRA that uses debt financing to buy an investment, such as a loan on a real estate property.
+The income attributable to the loan, known as Unrelated Debt-Financed Income (UDFI), is subject to UBIT.

-Here is a break-down of common IRA investment incomes that require or are exempt from UBIT.
+Here is a breakdown of common IRA investment income types that require or are exempt from UBIT.

 Table 1: IRA Investment Income and UBIT